 Online gambling in Nebraska is still off limits for now, but the Cornhusker State does have other options.

-No. Nebraska hasn’t banned gambling entirely, but online gambling for sports and casino games remains prohibited.
+No. Nebraska hasn’t banned gambling entirely, but best online casinos for sports and casino games remains prohibited.
 It remains to be seen if that will change anytime in the near future.

-For now, social casinos are a great alternative option.
+For now, social casinos are a great alternative for those looking for a similar experience to NJ online casino mobile apps.
 These sites are completely legal and feature table games and online slot machines very similar to the ones you’d find at a real casino.
 These social casinos are allowed in Nebraska because it’s not technically gambling – you don’t have to deposit any money to sign up and start playing.

 Social casino sites such as WinStar, LuckyLand and Chumba add tokens and sweeps coins to players’ accounts for free when they sign up.
 Players can use the tokens for table games like blackjack and slot machines.
 They can use the sweeps coins to win prizes and even real money – these winnings count as sweepstakes wins rather than gambling wins.
 Hence the term “sweeps coins.”

 It’s a great way to practice these games with no risk and have fun with a little online blackjack or slot machines.
 They can also lead to actual prizes and are a perfectly legal option in Nebraska.

 We haven’t seen a huge push for legal online gambling in Nebraska.
 Proposed legislation has sought to re-classify sports betting and internet poker as games of skill, rather than gambling.
 These bills could bring legal sports betting Nebraska if successful.